maks/dart_synth/README.md

 # A sandbox for audio synth experimentation in Dart.

-The current plan is to create enough infrastructure to run WASM code from [Peter Salomonsens awesome TS based synth](https://github.com/petersalomonsen/javascriptmusic/tree/master/wasmaudioworklet/synth1/assembly/synth).
+The current plan is to create enough infrastructure to run WASM code from [Peter Salomonsens **awesome** AssemblyScript based synth](https://github.com/petersalomonsen/javascriptmusic/tree/master/wasmaudioworklet/synth1/assembly).

 ## Status